 Resolution dictates the clarity and detail of the video.
 Common resolutions include 1920×1080 (Full HD), 1280×720 (HD), and 3840×2160 (4K).
 Each resolution accommodates different viewing scenarios.

-Aspect ratio, typically 16:9 or 9:16, also plays a significant role.
-For Instagram and TikTok, the preferred aspect ratio is vertical, while YouTube favors wide-format.
+The aspect ratio, typically 16:9 or 9:16, also plays a significant role.
+Instagram and TikTok prefer vertical aspect ratios, while YouTube favors wide-format.
 Consider your audience’s preferred platform and device for viewing.

 High-quality video tends to keep viewers engaged.
 You might notice that a sharp image grabs attention more than a blurry one.
-The right resolution combined with the correct aspect ratio maximizes impact.
+The proper resolution,n, combined with the correct aspect ratio,o, maximizes impact.

 For video production tools and settings, check out VideoMaker for guidelines.